The Durgas: Music In Aktion

-Besides their extensive, international tours, The Durgas are committed to bringing a unifying musical experience to challenged communities around the world.
-In 2003 they were the first international band to play in Mitrovica, Kosovo since the Balkan Wars, as part of the ongoing United Nations peace and reunification initiative.
-In 2004 they took part in the XV International AIDS/HIV Conference in Bangkok, Thailand and performed in AIDS hospitals and orphanages.
-In 2007 they played to children of migrant workers in Mumbai, India, in Sri Lanka to families displaced by the Tsunami, in Thailand at the Saphan Jai festival, and for Burmese refugees in camps along the Thai border.
-Having witnessed firsthand the positive effects that live music can bring about in people across barriers of culture and language, they have been crucial in founding the non-profit Music In Aktion, which has been supported by U.S. Campaign for Burma, Save the Children, the German children's foundation WeltKinderLachen, human rights activist Jack Healey and Michael Franti of Spearhead.
+Besides their extensive international tours, The Durgas are committed to bringing a unifying musical experience to challenged communities worldwide.
+In 2003, they were the first international band to play in Mitrovica, Kosovo, since the Balkan Wars, as part of the ongoing United Nations peace and reunification initiative.
+In 2004, they participated in the XV International AIDS/HIV Conference in Bangkok, Thailand and performed in AIDS hospitals and orphanages.
+In 2007, they played for children of migrant workers in Mumbai, India, in Sri Lanka to families displaced by the Tsunami, in Thailand at the Saphan Jai festival, and for Burmese refugees in camps along the Thai border.
+Having witnessed firsthand the positive effects that live music can bring about in people across barriers of culture and language, they have been crucial in founding the non-profit Music In Aktion, which U.S. Campaign for Burma has supported, along with the Save the Children, the German children's foundation WeltKinderLachen, human rights activist Jack Healey and Michael Franti of Spearhead.